oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/deploy/deploy.md

 *This lab assumes you have:*

 * Basic knowledge of Java and Maven
-* You have Maven 3.6.x or higher, Java 21 or higher installed
+* You have Maven 3.6.x or later, and Java 21 or later installed
 * You have a terminal (local or OCI Cloud Shell) with access to the internet
 * You have a ***WebLogic 15.1.1 domain running*** to test the migrated application